Frequently Asked Questions (FAQ)

 No, you don’t have to live in Montgomery County, Maryland to apply.

-Yes, candidates must pass the Candidate Physical Ability Test (CPAT) within ten minutes and twenty seconds.
-This component of the hiring process is to ensure that candidates can meet the physical demands of the job.
+Yes, candidates must pass the Candidate Physical Ability Test (CPAT) an eight-evolution physical fitness assessment, within 10 minutes and 20 seconds.
+This test ensures candidates can meet the physical demands required of the position.
+Additional information about the CPAT.

 Once you submit your online application, it is reviewed to determine if you meet the minimum requirements.
 If so, the next steps in the hiring process are the entrance exam, Candidate Physical Ability Test (CPAT), background investigation, medical examination, and drug screening.